Defending Against No Contact and Protection Order in Tukwila

 Since a protection order primarily protects the petitioner from being contacted or harmed by the respondent, violation of a protection order can result in either criminal prosecution or a civil liability suit.

-If you have been charged with violation of a protection order, you need to contact an attorney immediately or you risk spending time in jail.
+If you have been charged with violating a DV protection order, you need to contact an experienced Tukwila criminal defense attorney immediately or you risk spending time in jail.
 At The Curtis Firm, we have a firm grasp of how a conviction can negatively impact a person's life and we fight aggressively to make sure that our clients do not end up in jail.

-With experience of over a decade as a former Pierce County Deputy Prosecutor, Attorney James Curtis has the skills to help you.
-He is very familiar with prosecution tactics and will use this knowledge to your advantage.
+With experience of over a decade as a former deputy prosecutor, James Curtis has the skills to help you.
+He is very familiar with their prosecution tactics and will use this knowledge to your advantage.

 Types of protection orders